 Our New Zealand bucket list

 We’re focusing on the South Island, and I think we’ll hire a motorhome for at least some of the trip.
+The experience and emotion of travelling with a 6 berth motorhome is always a challenge.
 Here’s our New Zealand bucket list so far.

 Start from Christchurch